priestd09/corda/docs/source/getting-set-up.rst

 Kotlin
 ~~~~~~

 Applications on Corda (CorDapps) can be written in any JVM-targeting language.
 However, Corda itself and most of the samples are written in Kotlin.
 If you're unfamiliar with Kotlin, there is an official `getting started guide <https://kotlinlang.org/docs/tutorials/>`_.

-See also our :doc:`further-notes-on-kotlin`.
+You can read more about why Kotlin is a potentially strong successor to Java `here <https://medium.com/@octskyward/why-kotlin-is-my-next-programming-language-c25c001e26e3>`_.

 IDE
 ~~~